MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 ## Key design strategies

 The [design strategies for mission-critical baseline](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro#key-design-strategies) still apply in this use case.
-Here are the the networking considerations for this architecture:
+Here are the networking considerations for this architecture:

 - **Control ingress traffic**